efrenbernal90/MechaCar_Statistical_Analysis/README.md

 ### Hypothesis testing

-If the `safety rating` is related to `maintenance cost`, then 3.5* or higher rated cars will have an effect on mean `maintenance cost`.
+If the `safety rating` is related to `maintenance cost`, then 3.5* or higher rated cars will have an effect on mean `maintenance cost` compared to the competitor.

 Null Hypothesis:

-If the `safety rating` is not related to `maintenance cost`, then 3.5* or higher rated cars will not have a lower mean `maintenance cost`.
+If the `safety rating` is not related to `maintenance cost`, then 3.5* or higher rated cars will not have a lower mean `maintenance cost` compared to the competitor.

 Alternative Hypothesis:

-If the `safety rating` is related to `maintenance cost`, then 3.5* or higher rated cars will have a lower mean `maintenance cost`.
+If the `safety rating` is related to `maintenance cost`, then 3.5* or higher rated cars will have a lower mean `maintenance cost` compared to the competitor.

 Although current data is not sufficient, collecting data on various other metrics can help design a one-sample t-test to check for averages between samples.
 Examples include, `horsepower`, `safety rating`, `vehicle weight`, `gearshaft`,`interior design`,`engine placement`, `number of cylinders`, etc.